BY CONOR GEARTY

 in broad terms, and subject to the specific terms of a future trading relationship between the UK and the EU providing otherwise, a future Government would have a pretty much unconstrained freedom of action in relation to those areas currently governed by EU social law relevant to employment.
 From a legal viewpoint it would be required to give effect to almost no legal rights in this area.
 Other international treaties which embody provisions protecting workers, even those signed by the UK, such as the European Social Charter of 1961 and some Conventions of the International Labour Organisation (ILO), give workers far less legal protection than EU law against a deregulatory-minded executive. ….

 Provisions especially vulnerable to repeal in the name of deregulation or protecting business probably include … legislation on collective consultation, which hardly fit with the current Government’s vision of the labour market; working time rules (a persistent thorn in the side of the UK Government, both Conservative and New Labour); some of the EU-derived health and safety regulations, the impact of which on employers the last government already sought to reduce; parts of TUPE, from which the Government has already tried to remove some ‘gold plating’; legislation protecting agency workers, which was long resisted by the UK and which is in tension with preferences for a ‘flexible’ labour market, as well as protections given to other ‘atypical’ workers; and some elements of discrimination law to which businesses object most strongly, such as uncapped compensation or high levels of liability for equal pay (and perhaps types of discrimination on which there is much less political consensus, such as age discrimination).
+Businesses looking to provide their workers with the best safety provisions and hazard precautions may want to click here to learn things such as first aid kits to further achieve their health and safety responsibilities.

 Written before the Referendum was held, Ford’s advice is stark: